 AU is accredited by the Higher Learning Commission, North Central Association; program accreditation has also been granted in education, nursing, music, social work, athletic training, and business.

-The Falls School of Business offers undergraduate majors in management, marketing, entrepreneurship, finance, and global business, as well as graduate MBA and DBA programs, including an innovative residential MBA program designed especially for students who recently completed their undergraduate degree.
+The Falls School of Business offers undergraduate majors in management, marketing, entrepreneurship, finance, entertainment music business, and global business, as well as graduate MBA and DBA programs, including an innovative residential MBA program designed especially for students who recently completed their undergraduate degree.
 The MBA program also includes dual-degree options in technology or nursing.
 MBA classes are offered in Indianapolis as well as Anderson.

 The School of Education offers licensing programs for elementary and secondary education in a variety of content areas.
 Dual licensing is also available in special education, teaching English as a New Language and TESOL certification, and middle school/junior high math.
+New for 2014 is a transition to teaching program.

 The School of Theology offers five graduate theological degrees, including the Doctor of Ministry, Master of Divinity, Master of Theological Studies, Master of Christian Ministry (offered online), and Master of Intercultural Service.
 In addition, the seminary offers non-degree continuing education courses through the Center for Christian Leadership.